smoke-wolf/GitHub-Package-Manager/README.md

-# GitHub Package Manager  1.5.x :low_brightness:
+# GitHub Package Manager  1.6.x :low_brightness:

-GHPM Is coming along, with some key new features as of version 1.5.x. *Find more on that later on.*
+GHPM Is coming along, with some key new features as of version 1.6.x. *Find more on that later on.*

+readme will be updated soon

 There are also a few main goals I am aiming to achieve in this version as well.
 I plan on integrating a number of suggestions from the discussions.
 As well as making it as useful as possible.